-Artists David Medalla and Adam Nankervis have spent the last week retracing the footsteps of Kurt Schwitters, visiting some of the places associated with Schwitters in the North West — including the ‘claustrophobic terrifying dungeon’ Warth Mill in Bury where he was incarcerated with other artists in 1940, and Eleterwater in Cumbria, site of his famous Merz Barn.
+Artists David Medalla and Adam Nankervis have spent the last week retracing the footsteps of Kurt Schwitters, visiting some of the places associated with Schwitters in the North West — including Warth Mill in Bury, described as a ‘claustrophobic terrifying dungeon’, where Schwitters was incarcerated with other artists in 1940, and Elterwater in Cumbria, site of his famous Merz Barn.
 Schwitters also spent some time in Salford and Manchester so, acting as flaneurs, in the spirit the nineteenth century French dandies who observed the city, the pair have also wandered around Manchester and Salford seeing what these places throw up.
 The resulting flaneuries, including text and images, will be shown in Tate Britain in two years time for a Schwitters retrospective.

 During their visit, they stayed in the bed and breakfast at Islington Mill in Salford, where I had a chat with David.
 He explained: “We haven’t had any rest.
 Flaneurie is a French thing that involves walking around noting things, observing them and initiating actions.
 The end is organic.”
-It fits in with his work as: “I do a lot of walking around.
+He explains that the flaneurie fits in with his work as: “I do a lot of walking around.
 I’ve done things in the street all over the world — in the slums of India, in Africa, in Latin America."
-He added: "One oscillates between necessity and choice or a combination of both.
+He added that the unpredictable nature of flaneurie is another appeal: "One oscillates between necessity and choice or a combination of both.
 I enjoy anything and I say yes to everything.
 A lot of my work is very ironic and totally unpredictable.”

 David was born in the Philippines but went to Columbia University in New York, and has lived and worked all over the world.
 He met Adam in the Chelsea Hotel and they’ve been long-term collaborators but David describes it as more like a ‘dialogue’ because he lives in Bracknell and Adam is currently based in Berlin.